 We also mentioned how the burglar’s favorite entry point is the front door:

-- Keep your front lawn clean – some people assume a messy front lawn will make their home less desirable for robbing but you are actually helping the burglar more than you think.
+- Keep your front lawn clean – Some think a messy front lawn will make their home less desirable for robbing, but this can give a burglar the upper hand.
 A messy yard might give the impression of residents being away on vacation and also helps the burglar hide while accessing the front door.

 - Install motion lights – A clean front yard and motion lights will spotlight a burglar before they even attempt to access the front door.
-If your neighborhood has a watch community, this will also help them spot suspicious behavior more easily.
+If your home is in an area with a neighborhood watch program, vigilant neighbors can also help catch intruders in the act.

-We presented how the average burglar spends 10-12 minutes inside a home and prioritize the master bedroom for valuables they favor stealing most:
+Remember, the average burglar spends 10-12 minutes inside a home and prioritizes the master bedroom for valuables they favor stealing most:

-- Don’t advertise your goods – if you recently purchased a brand new smart TV or high-end brand valuables, it’s best to keep the boxes for those valuable items out of sight.
-People tend leave boxes to big purchases out in front of their house for the garbage truck to pick up – it’s best to break the box down so it can fit inside your garbage container.
+- Don’t advertise your goods – If you recently purchased a brand new smart TV or high-end branded valuables, it’s best to keep the boxes for those items out of sight.
+People tend leave large boxes out in front of their house for the recycling truck – it’s best to break the box down so it can fit inside your waste management container.

 - Store your valuables in another room – Burglars want to be quick when invading a home.
 Make it as difficult as possible for them to find your valuables.
 Burglars are aware of the fact that the longer they spend inside of a home, they more likely they will be caught red-handed.

 60% of convicted burglars admitted the presence of a security system changed their decision to break into the home: